The information content of jet quenching and machine learning assisted observable design: Conclusions and outlook

 The ability to distinguish jets in heavy-ion collisions from jets in proton-proton collisions appears to substantially decrease in the presence of the heavy-ion underlying event.
 Our model studies indicate that this is primarily due to fluctuations inherent to the background, which lead to irrecoverable information loss, but that there is also a significant information loss due to commonly used background subtraction algorithms.
 We performed the first such study assessing the information loss of background subtraction, which can be used to tune and develop new background subtraction algorithms in the future to preserve the information content of the jet quenching process.

-In order to directly connect our machine learning approach to theoretical calculations, we designed new observables using Lasso regression that maximize the discrimination power between jets in heavy-ion collisions and jets in proton-proton collisions and are generally analytically tractable in perturbative QCD.
-By finding observables that maximize a balance of being (i) highly discriminating, (ii) calculable, and (iii) interpretable, we provide guidance for the theoretical understanding of jet quenching.
+In order to directly connect our machine learning approach to theoretical calculations, we designed new observables using Lasso regression that maximize the discrimination power between jets in heavy-ion collisions and jets in proton-proton collisions and are in principle calculable in perturbative QCD.
+By finding observables that maximize a balance of being (i) highly discriminating, and (ii) in principle calculable, we provide guidance for the theoretical understanding of jet quenching.
 These studies can be extended in the future to not just explore maximally modified observables, but to identify sets of observables that offer the maximal ability to constrain QGP properties.
 Already, our observation that the soft physics of jets plays an important role provides motivation to study specifically soft-sensitive jet substructure observables – which may bridge the gap between traditional jet substructure measurements and the machine-learned classifiers.
 We expect these methods to inform future experimental analyses and theoretical focus.

-It is essential that the studies presented here be performed on event-by-event experimental data, since parton shower event generators for jet quenching involve assumptions, from the role of medium response to the factorization structure of jet quenching.
+It is essential that the studies presented here be performed on event-by-event experimental data, since parton shower event generators for jet quenching involve assumptions ranging from the role of medium response to the factorization structure of jet quenching.
 Since the training labels are exactly known, this serves as a case in which machine learning can be used directly on experimental data without reliance on modeling.
 The studies should be extended to different jet topologies, different kinematic ranges, and multiple jet radii.
 Such studies will present new opportunities to use jets to precisely constrain QGP properties, and can reveal the extent to which the highly discriminating soft information encoding jet quenching is irrecoverably lost due to the heavy-ion underlying event.
 Lastly, we note that while our studies here focus specifically on jet substructure, we expect that similar techniques can be applied to full events in heavy-ion collisions or in electron-nucleus collisions at the future Electron-Ion Collider.